-Vehicles as weapons: London attack is part of a disturbing trend
+Vehicles as weapons: Muenster part of a deadly trend

 In fact, an al Qaeda magazine published an article in 2010 titled "The Ultimate Mowing Machine."

-The article calls for using a pickup truck as a "mowing machine, not to mow grass but mow down the enemies of Allah."
+The article calls for using a pickup as a "mowing machine, not to mow grass but mow down the enemies of Allah."

-It said a four-wheel-drive pickup truck is needed -- "the stronger the better."
+It said a four-wheel-drive pickup is needed -- "the stronger the better."

 "To achieve maximum carnage, you need to pick up as much speed as you can while still retaining good control of your vehicle in order to maximize your inertia and be able to strike as many people as possible in your first run," the article says.